8ssou/8ssou.github.io/about.rst

 ---
 title: About
 ---
-Trash box of messy text for boring being.
+Trash box of messy text like SPAM for boring being.